1996 Moldovan presidential election

 Presidential elections were held in Moldova on 17 November 1996, with a second round on 1 December.
 Whilst incumbent President Mircea Snegur received the most votes in the first round, he was defeated in the second by Petru Lucinschi.
+It was the first contested presidential election in Moldovan history, the first Moldovan presidential election in which an incumbent lost re-election, and the last direct presidential election until 2016.